 The requesting party may decline to pay the fee; in which case, the District will close the request.

-The requesting party may decide to request a fee waiver or reduction using the Fee Waiver Request Form.
-Please do not submit a Fee Waiver Request Form until the Public Records Coordinator determines what records exist that are responsive to your request and whether a fee will be charged.
+The requesting party may decide to request a fee waiver or reduction using the Fee Waiver Request form.
+Please do not submit a Fee Waiver Request form until the Compliance Officer determines what records exist that are responsive to your request and whether a fee will be charged.

-The Public Records Coordinator will determine whether to grant your fee waiver request in accordance with factors detailed in the Attorney General's Public Records Manual.
+The Compliance Officer will determine whether to grant your fee waiver request in accordance with factors detailed in the Attorney General's Public Records Manual.
 A decision will be made within five business days.

 The Compliance Officer is always willing to work with you to narrow the scope of a request to facilitate processing and reduce or eliminate fees.

 Rev. Oct.
 20, 2022

 The District will waive fees for the first 30 minutes of staff time associated with processing requests.
 If the request requires compilation, review and/or redaction, the fee will be calculated at the employee’s hourly rate.

 Fees for staff time may include, but are not limited to: